slashingweapon/as-perod/NPC.md

 **Neveneth** (dragon) A fearsome blue dragon who lives in the desert.
 He operates several ongoing commercial interests, and protects them with a kind of enlightened ruthlessness.

 **Orodriel** Born 1126 as the bastard daughter of Lemandis, she is related by blood to current Duke of Newholy.
 Due to the bizarre circumstances of her birth, she has a unique talent with the undead.
-Her adolescent years were spent in a hunting lodge north of [[Lemonfall]].
+Her adolescent years were spent in a hunting lodge north of [Lemonfall](Lemonfall.html).
 Her chief company during these years was various tutors, the werewolf Fashrin, her "benefactor" Lemandis, and the demon D'Zal with whom she shares her body.
 Her current whereabouts are unknown.

-**Peter Sisox** Viscount of [[Reeland]], and likely successor to Count Jaq.
-He is friendly towards the sisters, and was responsible for helping them acquire a pair of [[Arducian Charger]]s.
+**Peter Sisox** Viscount of [Reeland](Reeland.html), and likely successor to Count Jaq.
+He is friendly towards the sisters, and was responsible for helping them acquire a pair of [Arducian Charger](Arducian Charger.html)s.

-**Saharta**, Princess of [[Newholy]] by marriage to Jamyt.
+**Saharta**, Princess of [Newholy](Newholy.html) by marriage to Jamyt.
 She only moves in the highest social circles, and is passionate about her horses.

 **Seraphina** Magi, daughter of Issyren, mother to Aidan and Nadia.
 Like her mother before her, she is an uncommonly talented arcanist.
 The throne counts her as a thane mainly because of her well-known problems with political arm of the Academy.
-Although technically the Baroness of [[Ardengard]], she has been forced to reside in [[Corak]] because she is on the Council's kill-on-sight list.
+Although technically the Baroness of [Ardengard](Ardengard.html), she has been forced to reside in [Corak](Corak.html) because she is on the Council's kill-on-sight list.

 **Timeas** Brother to Iaden.
-Currently living under a secret identity as the Bey Rabbah al Hannah, an extravagantly wealthy foreigner in [[Newholy(City)]].
-He occasionally takes the identity of Barlo, a merchant of [[Maedyn]].
+Currently living under a secret identity as the Bey Rabbah al Hannah, an extravagantly wealthy foreigner in [Newholy(City)](Newholy(City).html).
+He occasionally takes the identity of Barlo, a merchant of [Maedyn](Maedyn.html).

 **Uster** (dwarf) Magi and Academy Council Enforcer.
 Minzerec's one-time mentor and supervisor.
 He seems to have personal problems with Council policy, but carries out their orders nonetheless.

 **Valar** A ship's captain based in Corisat.
 He is best known from his travels aboard the ship Pharon.
 He was sweet on sister Aidan, but she sent him away.

-**Vallheim** A caravan master who travels the [[Maedyn]]-[[Vohanis]]-[[Soubous]] route several times a year.
+**Vallheim** A caravan master who travels the [Maedyn](Maedyn.html)-[Vohanis](Vohanis.html)-[Soubous](Soubous.html) route several times a year.